kannibalox/pyrosimple/docs/custom-code.md

 ```

 With this setup, `engine` can provide the same kind of high-level
-views and abstractions seen in `rtcontrol`:
+views and abstractions seen in `rtcontrol`.

 ```python
 engine.log("Hello world!") # Prints to console of rtorrent